List of Bangladesh national cricket captains: Under-19s ODI captains

-This is a list of cricketers who have captained the Bangladeshi Under-19 cricket team for at least one Under-19 One Day International.
-The table of results is complete to the third Under-19 ODI against India in 2020 Under-19 Cricket World Cup.
+This is a list of cricketers who have captained the Bangladesh Under-19 cricket team for at least one Under-19 One Day International.
+The table of results is complete to the Super Six stage match against Pakistan in 2024 Under-19 Cricket World Cup.
 Bangladesh's greatest success in the Under-19 World Cup has been winning the title in 2020 beating India in the final.
-Bangladesh also won the plate which is the competition for teams failing to progress past the first qualifying round of the Under-19 World Cup.
+Bangladesh also won the plate, the competition for teams failing to progress past the first qualifying round of the Under-19 World Cup.
 They achieved this in both 1997/8 and 2003/4, and during the latter tournament, beating Australia in doing so.